tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_structure.md

     print "OnDoorOpened works!"
 ```

- * Called when a player opened a door
+ * Called when the player opened a door
  * No return behavior

 ## OnCupboardAuthorize